Chambers of the Heart

 Right Atrium

-• Receives deoxygenated blood from the body—the superior vena cava drains the head and upper body, while the inferior vena cava drains everything below the diaphragm
+• Receives deoxygenated blood from the body: the superior vena cava drains the head and upper body, while the inferior vena cava drains everything below the diaphragm.
+A third input, the coronary sinus, returns deoxygenated blood from the heart's own muscle tissue.

 Left Atrium

-• Receives oxygenated blood from the lungs via four pulmonary veins—the only veins in the body that carry oxygen-rich blood
+• Receives oxygenated blood from the lungs via four pulmonary veins.
+These are the only veins in the body that carry oxygen-rich blood.

-• Has slightly thicker walls than the right atrium due to higher pressure from the pulmonary circulation
+• Has slightly thicker walls than the right atrium because it receives blood at somewhat higher pressure returning from the pulmonary circulation.

-Compare: Right atrium vs. left atrium—both are thin-walled receiving chambers, but they handle opposite blood types (deoxygenated vs. oxygenated) and connect to different circuits.
-If an FRQ asks about blood returning to the heart, specify which atrium based on oxygen status.
+Compare: Right atrium vs. left atrium: both are thin-walled receiving chambers, but they handle opposite blood types (deoxygenated vs. oxygenated) and connect to different circuits.
+If a question asks about blood returning to the heart, specify which atrium based on oxygen status.

 The Pumping Chambers: Ventricles